Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: Introduction

 \section{Introduction}

-Quantum dot (QD) qubit devices are commonly formed by electrostatically manipulating the potential energy landscape of a two-dimensional (2D) electron or hole gas (EG or HG).
+Quantum dot (QD) qubit devices are commonly formed by electrostatically manipulating the potential energy landscape of a two-dimensional (2D) electron gas (2DEG) or hole gas (2DHG).
 This procedure produces interleaved regions of accumulated and depleted charge density that serve as QD qubits, charge sensors, and charge carrier reservoirs~\cite{Burkard23-SSQ, Wiel02-DQD, Loss98-QCD, Hanson07-SQD, Zwanenburg13-SQE}.
-In recent years, the number of QDs in such devices has risen rapidly~\cite{Ha22-FDQ, Wang2024, George2024}.
-In the near term, it will no longer be possible to tune up many dots simultaneously using human-based techniques.
-The field of autotuning has arisen to address this challenge.
+In recent years, the number of QDs in such devices has risen rapidly~\cite{Ha22-FDQ, Wang2024, George24-SAM}.
+In the near term, it will no longer be possible to tune up QD qubit arrays manually.
+The field of autotuning has arisen to address this challenge~\cite{Zwolak21-AAQ, Zwolak23-DNC}.